Rational Functions on the Projective Line from a Computational Viewpoint

 \subsection{Using Invariants as Input Features}

-Given the shortcomings of the coefficient-based approach, particularly its struggle with minority classes despite class weighting, we propose a refined model using invariants---denoted \texttt{value[1]} in the dataset---as input features.
-These invariants, derived quantities unchanged under specific transformations, are hypothesized to encapsulate the structural properties of rational functions more effectively, potentially enhancing classification accuracy across all classes, with a pronounced benefit for minority groups.
-To test this, we replace the coefficients with invariants and train a new Random Forest classifier, configured with 100 estimators and employing the same class weighting strategy as above.

-The dataset is partitioned into training and testing sets consistently with the initial model, and performance is evaluated using precision, recall, and F1-score, focusing on minority classes such as 'A4', 'C2-1', 'C2-2', 'D4', and 'V4-1'.
-The results, shown in Table \ref{tab:invariants_performance}, demonstrate a substantial improvement, with an overall accuracy of
+Given the limitations of the coefficient-based approach—particularly its difficulty distinguishing minority strata even after class weighting—we train a second model using the weighted invariants introduced in Sections~4–6 as input features, following the approach of graded neural networks in \cite{2024-2, sh-89}.
+These invariants provide a complete moduli-theoretic description: by Lemma~3, they determine the conjugacy class of a rational cubic uniquely.
+Thus, unlike raw coefficients, they encode exactly the structure relevant for identifying the automorphism group.

+A Random Forest classifier with 100 estimators was trained using the same training–testing split and the same class-weighting scheme as in the previous subsection.
+The results, summarized in Table~\ref{tab:invariants_performance}, show a substantial improvement across all minority classes.
+The reported accuracy

+should again be interpreted in light of the strong class imbalance; however, in contrast to the coefficient-based model, the classwise precision and recall here provide meaningful information because the invariants separate strata in $\cM_3^1$.

-The recall for minority classes improves dramatically: 'C2-1' rises from 0.10 to 0.93, 'C2-2' from 0.90 to 0.95, and 'A4', 'D4', and 'V4-1' achieve perfect recall of 1.00.
-The majority class '\{e\}' retains perfect classification, with 'V4-1' showing a slight precision drop to 0.89 due to minor false positives.
-These outcomes validate our hypothesis, demonstrating that invariants offer a superior feature set for distinguishing rare automorphism groups, significantly outperforming the coefficient-based model.
+The recall for minority classes improves dramatically: $C2$--$1$ increases from $0.10$ to $0.93$, $C2$--$2$ from $0.90$ to $0.95$, and the strata $A_4$, $D_4$, and $V4$--$1$ achieve perfect recall.
+The slight precision drop for $V4$--$1$ (to $0.89$) arises from a small number of false positives and is consistent with the small sample size.

-In conclusion, while the initial model using coefficients excels for the majority class, its performance on minority classes remains limited, even with class weighting.
-By contrast, the invariant-based model, bolstered by the same weighting strategy, achieves near-perfect accuracy and robust recall across all classes, highlighting the efficacy of invariants in capturing essential properties of rational functions and addressing class imbalance effectively.
+It is important to note that perfect performance on $A_4$ and $D_4$ is not a reflection of model sophistication: each of these loci consists of a single conjugacy class in $\cM_3^1$, uniquely determined by its invariants.
+Similarly, high performance on $C2$--$2$ does not arise from a single criterion such as the vanishing of $\xi_5$, since the absolute invariants depend on all weighted coordinates (\cref{absinv}) and uniquely determine the moduli point.

+In conclusion, the invariant-based model exhibits far better stability and classwise performance than the coefficient-based model.
+This improvement is a consequence of the moduli-theoretic information encoded by the invariants rather than of any machine-learning effect.
+These experiments therefore serve only to illustrate that the invariant theory developed earlier naturally lends itself to computational classification; the mathematical results of the paper do not depend on the performance of the models.